couchbaselabs/docs-ng/content/couchbase-manual-2.0/introduction-to-couchbase-server.markdown

    The following terms are new, or updated, in Couchbase Server:

-    * **Unhandled:** `[:unknown-tag :firstterm]`, and the associated terms of the **Unhandled:** `[:unknown-tag :firstterm]` and **Unhandled:** `[:unknown-tag :firstterm]` functions used to define views.
+    * `Views`, and the associated terms of the `map` and `reduce` functions used to define views.
 Views provide an alternative method for accessing and querying information stored in key/value pairs within Couchbase Server.
 Views allow you to query and retrieve information based on the values of the contents of a key/value pair, providing the information has been stored in JSON format.

     * *JSON (JavaScript Object Notation)*, a data representation format that is required to store the information in a format that can be parsed by the View